Gernot Bernkopf, February 27th, 2023

 With small and medium sized enterprises increasingly relying on progressive web apps (PWAs), the global PWA market is projected to grow exponentially from USD 1.13 Billion in 2019, to an estimated USD 10.44 Bllion by 2027 — a tremendous CAGR of 31.9%.
 Benefitting greatly from their ability to work offline as well as deliver native app engagement with mobile reach, companies can now use PWAs for various applications like e-commerce stores or corporate websites at cost-effective prices.

-Read our success story about the adidas Sell-In project, a sales platform which was implemented as a progressive web application providing thousands of products and related media, even videos and 3D data, offline.
+Read the success story about the adidas Sell-In project, a sales platform which was implemented by our partner Netural as a progressive web application providing thousands of products and related media, even videos and 3D data, offline.
 With dcupl, the data was synchronized and was searchable or filterable - with the highest performance.
 Product IDs were recognized via Bluetooth and RFID, transferred as input for the product search.
 The respective product appeared with a variety of additional information on the touch table and on the second screen.

 If you want to know more about it, contact us.
 We would be happy to share our experiences and discuss how dcupl can help you.
 In one of our next blog posts, we will cover the technical implementation of a progressive web application using dcupl with a short example.